 They’re a vital part of the ecosystem, filtering pollutants out of the water and providing habitats for other species, such as barnacles and mussels.

-Though well known for their purported aphrodisiac qualities, these mollusks have a lot to offer in terms of health benefits.
+Though well known for their supposed aphrodisiac qualities, these mollusks have a lot to offer in terms of health benefits.

 This article reviews the impressive health benefits — but also risks — of eating oysters and explains the best ways to prepare them.

-Oysters have a hard, irregularly shaped shell that protects a gray-colored, plump inner body.
+Oysters have a hard, irregularly shaped shell that protects a gray, plump inner body.

 This inner body — known as the meat — is highly nutritious.

-In fact, a 3.5-ounce (100-gram) serving of wild eastern oysters provides the following nutrients ():
+In fact, a 3.5-ounce (100-gram) serving of cooked wild eastern oysters provides the following nutrients (